Siddiq-Achmad/NextJS-StarterUIKit/README.md

 To customize the application, you can modify the following files and directories:

-- `styles/globals.css`: Global CSS styles for the application.
+- `app/globals.css`: Global CSS styles for the application.
 - `components/`: Reusable React components that can be customized to suit your needs.
-- `pages/`: The main pages of the application, each representing a unique route, can be customized to suit your requirements.

 # License